Rewind to 2013. ⏪

-It's 2013.
-Our small dev team is on the verge of shipping one of its most impressive client projects to date.
-I'm at my stand-up desk, skimming through early morning emails.
+Our small dev team is about to ship one of its most impressive client projects to date.
+I'm at my stand-up desk, skimming through morning emails.
 My partner bursts through the office door:

 "Something's wrong with our Angular app, man.
 I've got a

-digest is already in progress error popping everywhere, and I can't figure out what's happening," he says, visibly nervous.
+digest is already in progress error popping everywhere— can't figure out what's happening," he says, visibly nervous.

-And I know all of this thanks to a small robot.
-Yup, you read that right: a robot.
+And I know all of this thanks to a robot.

 But my friends and I had to build a soft real-time, task-oriented robot for one of our classes.

-Many peers told me to just find a decent library for my use cases, and pull off some copy/pasting art to get the socket communication job done.
-And I could've done just that.
+Peers told me to find a decent library for my use cases and pull off some copy/pasting art to get the socket communication job done.
+I could've done just that.

 But I didn't.
 Although I didn't know it at the time, that was one of the best early career decisions I made.

-In between managing my teammates' impatience and creating a not-so-clean, functional robot codebase, I learned a whole damn lot.
+In between managing my teammates' impatience and creating a not-so-clean, functional robot codebase, I learned a whole dmn lot*.

 First, what do I mean by JS "frameworks" here?

-"JS frameworks help you out by abstracting hard & complex code."
+→ They help you out by abstracting hard & complex code.

-"JS frameworks help you ship code faster and increase development velocity."
+→ They help you ship code faster and increase development velocity.

-"JS frameworks force you to focus on your app's value rather than its implementation."
+→ They force you to focus on your app's value rather than its implementation.

-If you're building an app with [insert your favorite framework], when the time comes, you'll be able to find an experienced developer to hop in the project codebase with confidence.
-He or she'll be able to start tackling features without you needing to explain every part of your software architecture.
+If you're building an app with [insert your favorite framework], when the time comes, you'll be able to find an experienced developer to hop into the project codebase with confidence.
+This person will be able to start tackling features without you needing to explain every part of your software architecture.

 Another key reason to use frameworks is practice.
-They make you practice, over and over again.
-And that's good, really!
+They make you practice over and over again.
+And that's good!
 Practice always leads to mastery, whatever you're trying to accomplish.

-People who work on frameworks implementation are all talented—at least most of them.
-They do a tremendous job of turning complex things into easy stuff (e.g. providing ruthlessly simple client-side router in IE6).
+People who work on framework implementation are all talented—at least most of them.
+They do a tremendous job of simplifying complex endeavors.
 But all of these levels of abstraction can quickly become evil.

-Just think about what "jQuery developers" are doing today: trying to catch up on Angular.
-Tomorrow, they'll be trying to catch up on React.
+Just think about what "jQuery developers" had to do: trying to catch up on Angular.
+Now, they're trying to catch up on React/Vue.
+Who knows what it will be tomorrow?
 And the sad, depressing loop goes on.

 For me, it brought a lot of positive stuff:

-- It got me a job offer from one of the tech giants because of a very simple library I wrote in my spare time.
+It got me a job offer from one tech giant because of a very simple library I wrote in my spare time.

-It made me identify bugs in libs implementation and suggest simple solutions really quickly.
+It made me identify bugs in libs implementation and suggest simple solutions super quickly.

 Always be curious, always read the source material, and always try it yourself.